 Energetics and mechanics of terrestrial locomotion.
-I. Metabolic energy consumption as a function of speed and body size in birds and mammals
+IV.
+Total mechanical energy changes as a function of speed and body size in birds and mammals

 - Views Icon Views